JetBrains/ac_tutorial_swiftui/README.md

 # iOSConferences
-The project created within the Create a SwiftUI application tutorial.
+The project created in the [Create a SwiftUI application](https://www.jetbrains.com/help/objc/create-a-swiftui-application.html) tutorial.